 The CPC (Cost per Click) indicates the value that is charged when you click on the ad.
 Or else, how much money you spend on an average click.
 With the help of these KPIs, you know exactly how expensive an action (such as a single click, a visit to your website, et cetera) is.

 The higher the CPC is, the worse your ad performs.
 Your goal is to keep the CPC as low as possible.

 The abbreviation "ROAS" stands for Return on Ad Spend and is a key figure that can be used to calculate the actual profit achieved concerning your advertising's costs.

-The ROAS is a part of the ROI (Return on Investment) and is usually determined on Facebook using the stored conversion value.
+The ROAS is a subarea of the ROI (Return on Investment) and is usually determined on Facebook by means of the stored conversion value.

 The formula for the ROAS is as follows:

-The goal for a successful advertising campaign should be to achieve the highest possible ROAS.
+The goal of a successful advertising campaign should be to achieve the highest possible ROAS.
 Among other things, this provides information about the effectiveness of the current advertising campaign.

 CPA: Cost per action